hyperledger/bevel/docs/source/operations/quorum_networkyaml.md

 | email                                | Email of the user to be used in git config                                                                       |
 | private_key                          | Path to the private key file which has write-access to the git repo                                              |

-The services field for each organization under `organizations` section of Quorum contains list of `services` which could be ony peers as of now.
+The services field for each organization under `organizations` section of Quorum contains list of `services` which could be only peers as of now.

 Each organization with type as peer will have a peers service.
 The snapshot of peers service with example values is below
 ```yaml